-The Adjective Checklist (ACL) consists of 300 adjectives and adjectival phrases commonly used to describe a person’s attributes.
-It may be administered to an individual to elicit a self-evaluation or a characterization of someone else; or it may be used by observers in a clinic, counseling center, research laboratory, or in marketing research as a convenient, standardized method for recording and generating meaning of personal attributes of clients, research subjects, products, or even cultures.
+The Adjective Checklist (ACL) consists of 300 adjectives and adjectival phrases commonly used to describe a person’s personality.
+It may be administered to an individual to elicit a self-evaluation or a characterization of someone or something else.

 The ACL is unique in that the number of items checked is unspecified so that adjectives selected are ones that are salient for the person being evaluated.
-The variation in endorsement is itself viewed as a personality variable.
-In addition to a score on number of items checked, there are twenty-three other scales.
-For these 23 scales, the standard scores are adjusted according to the items that are endorsed; this adjustment removes the influence of acquiescence from the twenty-three measures.
+The 37 original scales provide a powerful assessment of personality.
+For these scales, the standard scores are adjusted according to the number of items that are endorsed.
 Administration time varies from ten to fifteen minutes.

 Copyright © 1952, 1965, 1980, 1984, 2007 by Consulting Psychologists Press, Inc.

 Purpose: assess psychological traits of an individual

 Length: 300 adjectives

 Average completion time: 10-15 minutes

 Administration: For individual or group administration

 Validation: Valid across cultures